 Muscle recovery is essential for any athlete or active person looking to improve performance and prevent injuries.
-This biological process allows muscles to repair and strengthen after the physical stress caused by exercise.
+This biological process allows muscles to repair and strengthen themselves after the physical stress caused by exercise.

 Hydration and nutrition play a critical role in muscle recovery .
 Fluid loss during exercise can lead to dehydration, negatively impacting muscle function and recovery.